 - Well done

-These levels provide a universal way to determine if a steak is cooked properly.
-When you order a medium-rare steak at a restaurant, the chef knows that you want a tender, juicy steak with a pink ring around the center.
+These levels provide a universal measure to determine if a steak is cooked properly.
+When you order a medium-rare steak at a restaurant, the chef knows you want a tender, juicy steak with a pink ring around the center.

 To reach a specific steak doneness level, the meat needs to achieve the right temperature.
-As the meat heats, muscle proteins start to break down, which is why raw steaks are chewy.
+As the meat heats, muscle proteins break down, which is why raw steaks are chewy.

 Along with breaking down proteins, heating steak causes water to evaporate and fat to melt.
 About three-fourths of the muscle fibers in a steak is comprised of water.
 With less water, the steak becomes tougher and less juicy.

 The melting fat helps give the steak a tender, buttery texture while retaining more juices.
 However, cooking the steak too long eliminates these benefits, leaving you with a dry piece of meat.

 The following descriptions should help you understand the differences between cooking a rare steak and a well-done steak.